Updated on May 13, 2023 by Julie McCool

 There are fun special events in Harrisonburg VA throughout the year.
 In the warmer months, the Harrisonburg Farmers Market is a gathering place for local products, music, and friendly folks.

 An annual Wine and Oyster Weekend is held just outside town at gorgeous On Sunny Slope Farm.
 The festival pairs delicious Virginia wines with the sweet and buttery oysters of the Chesapeake Bay.
 Local craft vendors, food trucks, and live entertainment add to the fun.
-You may even see with Harrisonburg Mayor Deanna Reed.

 Looking for fun and free things to do this weekend in Harrisonburg Va?
 You'll find listings of local events at the Harrisonburg Tourism calendar.